kishanlalchoudhary/Home-Assistant/README.md

 # Home-Assistant---KivyMD
-The Home Assistant is a Frontend App made using Kivy and KivyMd This app was developed as a part of our Project Based Learning subject project.
+Home Assistant is a Mobile App based on the topic Smart home under Home Automation.
+This is front-end of App developed as the part of Project Based Learning subject project.
+The front end of App was made using Kivy and KivyMd (Python Framework for developing interactive and responsive  GUI )